dapr/docs/reference/api/pubsub_api.md

 ### Expected HTTP Response

+An HTTP 2xx response denotes successful processing of message.
-An HTTP 200 response with JSON encoded payload body with the processing status:
+For richer response handling, a JSON encoded payload body with the processing status can be sent:

 ```json
 {